vincentarelbundock/Rdatasets/doc/HistData/rst/Armada.rst

          total of soldiers plus sailors, a numeric vector

       ``artillery``
-         a numeric vector
+         number of canons, a numeric vector

       ``balls``
-         a numeric vector
+         number of canonballs, a numeric vector

       ``gunpowder``
-         a numeric vector
+         amount of gunpowder loaded, a numeric vector

       ``lead``
          a numeric vector